 Once you've found a company and policy that meets your needs, you will be asked to fill out an application.

 To be approved for coverage, you'll need to provide some personal information.
 Your agent will need accurate information about your age, your height and weight, any health conditions you have, and any life insurance you already have.
 For some insurers, you may be asked to complete a medical exam to qualify.

 For smaller policies, some companies offer life insurance without a medical exam.
-These policies, such as final expense insurance, are usually issued based on your answers to health questions on the application.
+Senior life insurance policies, like a final expense policy, are usually issued based on your answers to health questions on the application.

 It’s important to answer all questions honestly when filling out your application so your coverage can be issued accurately.
 Misrepresenting the truth can result in your policy being canceled or death benefits being denied if incorrect information was provided.

 If you’re concerned about finding an affordable life insurance policy that’s easy to qualify for, consider getting final expense life insurance from Lincoln Heritage Life Insurance Company®.
 We are the leading final expense insurance company in the country and can qualify most people, even those with health problems.
 We’ve been serving seniors and their families since 1963.

 Learn more about our affordable final expense program.< Back to Consumer Resources